WashUMockTrial/wumt/_recruitment/recruitment.md

 ---
 title: Join WUMT!
-main_message: >
+main_message: |
   Look at how long we can talk about all sorts of fun things!
 Isn't it grand?
-I can just keep writing forever and ever

-  and always and it's perfectly okay!
+I can just keep writing forever and ever and always and it's perfectly okay!

 groups:
-  - body: |
-      Here's an example of a __thing__!

-      - Have some bullet points!
-      - Wow!
-Acting is fun!
+  - name: For Actors
     message: |
       Here's an example of a __thing__!